2021–22 FA Cup

-The 2021–22 FA Cup was the 141st season and marks the 150th anniversary of the first Football Association Challenge Cup, the second oldest football tournament in the world, started in the 1871–72 season.
+The 2021–22 FA Cup was the 141st season and marked the 150th anniversary of the first Football Association Challenge Cup, the oldest football tournament in the world, started in the 1871–72 season.
 It was sponsored by Emirates and was known as the Emirates FA Cup for sponsorship purposes.
-The winners qualified for the 2022–23 UEFA Europa League group stage.

 Premier League side Leicester City were the holders, having beaten Chelsea in the 2021 FA Cup Final.
 They were eliminated by Nottingham Forest in the fourth round.

 Liverpool beat the two-time defending runners-up Chelsea on penalties in the final to win their 8th FA Cup overall and first since 2006.
 This was the fifth FA Cup final that has gone to extra time, with Chelsea becoming the first team to lose three consecutive finals.
+As winners, Liverpool would have qualified for the 2022–23 UEFA Europa League group stage; however, as they had already qualified for European competition via the league standings, the spot was passed down to the 6th-placed Premier League team.

 Teams

 The FA Cup is a knockout competition with 124 teams taking part (excluding those eliminated in the qualifying rounds) all trying to reach the Final at Wembley in May 2022.
 The competitors consist of the 92 teams from the Football League system (20 teams from the Premier League and the 72 in total from the EFL Championship, EFL League One and EFL League Two) plus the 32 surviving teams out of 637 teams from the National League System (levels 5–10 of the English football league system) that started the competition in qualifying rounds.

 All rounds are drawn randomly, usually either at the completion of the previous round or on the evening of the last televised game of a round being played, depending on television broadcasting rights.